AguaClara/UASB/UASB_Manual_Spring2018.md

 Reconsider last sentence because you haven't told us what "this way" is yet.
 FIXED-AG
 </div>

-The initial stages of the design process involved characterizing the rate at which fats would buildup within the reactor to determine how often they would have to be removed.
-However, this buildup rate is highly variable, depending on the nature of wastewater, and FOG removal efficiency during screening.
+The design process began with characterizing the rate at which fats would buildup within the reactor to determine how often they would have to be removed.
+However, this buildup rate is highly variable and depends on both the nature of wastewater and FOG removal efficiency during screening.
 Ed Gottlieb, a plant operator at the Ithaca Area Wastewater Treatment Facility (IAWWTF), informed that the IAWWTF skims its clarifiers once a month for FOG removal.
 With this information, the team decided to focus on designing a simple system that can remove FOG whenever the plant operators deem it necessary.

 <div class="alert alert-block alert-danger">
-Consider "The design process began with characterizing the rate"
+Consider "The design process began with characterizing the rate" FIXED-JJ

 proofread second sentence